 Walking mountains with children is easy enough.
 You just need a fine day, plenty of time, a little patience and a lot of chocolate.
 You’ll also need a mountain, of course – and we’ve got lots of them.
-The most famous are Snowdon, Cader Idris and Pen y Fan, which collectively form the Welsh Three Peaks Challenge.
+The most famous are Yr Wyddfa (Snowdon), Cader Idris and Pen y Fan, which collectively form the Welsh Three Peaks Challenge.

 Pen y Fan (886m)

 First up is the highest point in the Brecon Beacons, and indeed southern Britain.
 The beauty of Pen y Fan is that it’s easy to get to – just 40 minutes from Cardiff - and it’s relatively easy when you get there.
-A four-mile (6.4km) circular walk heads up from the car park, and I’ve done the whole thing with children as young as six, in less than three hours, including a picnic stop at the top.
+The four-mile (6.4km) Pen y Fan and Corn Du circular walk heads up from the car park, and I’ve done the whole thing with children as young as six, in less than three hours, including a picnic stop at the top.
 Even so, once you’re up there it does feel like a proper mountain, with soaring views and scary drops - although the path steers well clear of any real danger.

 Cader Idris (893m)

 This is a children’s favourite walk, partly because of the many legends associated with the mountain, but mainly because it’s such a cracking adventure.
-Our six-mile circular route begins at the Minffordd Hotel, climbing up through a steep wooded gorge towards the glacial lake of Llyn Cau, which is as good a place as any for a picnic and a paddle.
+Our six-mile Minffordd Path circular route begins at the Dôl Idris Car Park, climbing up through a steep wooded gorge towards the glacial lake of Llyn Cau, which is as good a place as any for a picnic and a paddle.
 From here you ascend the ridge and follow a spectacular horseshoe around to a series of subsidiary summits, before arriving on top of Cader Idris itself.
 The walk down is fairly straightforward, apart from the children laughing at your creaking knees as you tackle the final steps through the woods.

 Have fun, stay safe